List of file systems: File systems optimized for flash memory, solid state media

 Solid state media, such as flash memory, are similar to disks in their interfaces, but have different problems.
 At low level, they require special handling such as wear leveling and different error detection and correction algorithms.
 Typically a device such as a solid-state drive handles such operations internally and therefore a regular file system can be used.
 However, for certain specialized installations (embedded systems, industrial applications) a file system optimized for plain flash memory is advantageous.

+Many, but not all, file systems optimized for flash memory support TRIM commands to tell the storage device that certain blocks are no longer in use and can be reused.